JuanCamiloOlaya/Economics/README.md

 The organization of the folders varies depending on the type of project developed.
 Additionally, there is an image with a conceptual map that summarizes the elaboration process.

 ## Additional information :books:
-In this section, you will find interesting links that you can review for free if you want to learn more about the topics covered in this project.
+In this section, you will find interesting links that you can review for free if you want to learn more about the topics covered in this repository.
 * [QuantEcon](https://quantecon.org/)
 * [Corey Schafer - YouTube](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g)
 * [Econometrics academy - YouTube](https://www.youtube.com/channel/UCAN7taaPrBLX2LiWbFmJZfw)